Projects Abroad Introduces New Volunteer Opportunities

 Volunteers Can Choose From New Human Rights, Medicine & Healthcare, Microfinance, and Building Projects and Internships Around the World

-Whether they are tackling the issue of human rights abuse in Jamaica, building a new school for Maasai children in Tanzania, or helping disadvantaged communities overcome poverty and start businesses in India, volunteers of all ages can get involved in these impactful opportunities.
+Whether they are tackling the issue of human rights abuse in Jamaica, building a new school for Maasai children in Tanzania, or helping disadvantaged communities overcome poverty and start businesses, volunteers of all ages can get involved in these impactful opportunities.

 “Projects Abroad’s close ties within the communities we work allow us to regularly expand the ways our volunteers can make a positive contribution in those communities,” said Thomas Pastorius, Jr., Vice President of Projects Abroad.
 “Our new projects around the globe will allow more volunteers to make a lasting impact on communities in need, travel the globe, and gain significant life experience.”